 Gemma Appleton, CA

 Gemma is a freelance writer and filmmaker, with a BA in Fine Art from Norwich School of Art and Design.
 Telling stories is her passion, whether they are written or visually expressed in film.
 Gemma has lived all over the world, in Europe, the US, and Asia.
-She worked for Jamie Oliver in London, editing his short videos, and writing for his online content, and is now focussing on her freelance career in the US.
+She worked for Jamie Oliver in London, editing his short videos, and writing for his online content.
+She now works in studios at Verizon Media in Los Angeles and as a writer for StoryTerrace.

 As a Story Terrace writer, Gemma interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.